24 Sep 2019 “Seniorizing” a Home

 Spend some time reducing furniture clutter throughout the home.
 Seniors, especially those with mobility issues, have an easier time negotiating open spaces where there is less chance of bumping into tables or chairs and stumbling.

 These are just a few ideas for enhancing aging in place safely and comfortably.
-I have purposely left out suggestions for the kitchen and bathroom – these will be covered in a future blog.
+Check out more suggestions for the kitchen and bathroom in this Seniorizing a Home – Part 2 blog post.